srujan00123/wiki_dev/README.md

 1. Check Wiki Dev Settings is enabled with `sync_on_migrate` checked
 2. Verify `_config.json` exists and is valid JSON
 3. Ensure markdown files exist at specified paths

+**Pages created in GUI end up in "Miscellaneous" folder?**
+1. This is normal for new pages - they start in Miscellaneous
+2. Move the page to correct parent label in Wiki Space sidebar
+3. Wait up to 5 minutes for the scheduled task to fix the placement
+4. Or manually run: `bench execute wiki_dev.wiki_dev.api.wiki_sync.check_and_fix_misplaced_pages`

 **Files not uploading correctly?**
 1. Check `file_upload_path` directory exists